Introduction to Collective Investment Schemes: What is a Collective Investment Scheme?

 The definition of a CIS can be found in section 235 of the Financial Services and Markets Act 2000 (FSMA).

-Authorised investment funds are not treated differently from Unauthorised Unit Trusts for stamp tax purposes.
+Authorised investment funds are not treated differently from UUT’s for stamp taxes purposes.

 A body corporate, other than an OEIC, is not a collective investment scheme for the purposes of section 235 FSMA.
 This means for example that investment trust companies, venture capital trust companies, industrial provident societies, friendly societies and building societies are not collective investment schemes for the purposes of section 235 FSMA.